jakky1/webview_win_floating/README.md

 # webview_win_floating

-Flutter webView for Windows / Linux.
+A desktop Flutter WebView plugin for Windows and Linux.

-It's also a plugin that implements the interface of [webview_flutter][1].
+It exposes the same API as [webview_flutter][1], so you can reuse familiar WebView code while targeting desktop platforms.

 #### BREAKING CHANGES
 For developers upgrading from version 2.x to 3.x, please refer to [API BREAKING CHANGES](https://github.com/jakky1/webview_win_floating/blob/master/BREAKING_CHANGES.md)